Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 - The Cognitive Neurosciences (6th Ed.)
 - *Cognitive Neuroscience - The Biology of the Mind (5th Ed.)
-- Spikes - Exploring the Neural Code
+- *Spikes - Exploring the Neural Code
 - Principles of Neural Information Theory
 - Biophysics of Computation - Information Processing in Single Neurons
 - Vision - A Computational Investigation into the Human Representation and Processing of Visual Information
 - The New Visual Neurosciences
 - Principles of Neural Science (5th Ed.)
 - Brain & Behavior - An Introduction to Behavioral Neuroscience (5th Ed.)
-- *Explaining the Brain - Mechanisms and the Mosaic Unity of Neuroscience
 - Language in Our Brain - The Origins of a Uniquely Human Capacity
 - Open MIND - philosophy and the mind sciences in the 21st century
-- The Neurology of Consciousness (2nd Ed.)
+- *The Neurology of Consciousness (2nd Ed.)
 - The Neuroscience of Intelligence
-- *Biopsychology (10th Ed.)
+- Biopsychology (10th Ed.)

 ### Neuromorphic Computing